zain-sadaqat/zainsadaqat/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on React, Firebase, Django, Python, Javascript and Google AMP
+- 🔭 Currently working on React, Firebase, Django, Python, Javascript and Google AMP
-- 🌱 I’m currently learning Redux, GraphQL, Typescript
+- 🌱 Currently learning Redux, GraphQL, Typescript
-- 👯 I’m looking to collaborate on Open Source Projects
+- 👯 Looking to collaborate on Open Source Projects
-- 🤔 I’m looking for help with a Mentor
-- ⚡ Fun fact: I'm a former All-round Cricketer.
+- ⚡ Fun fact: Former All-round Cricketer.
 I took retirement from Cricket in 2016 :(

 ### Other places you can find me